RISC-V: Significant for-market developments

-In 2019, SiFive of Santa Clara, California, announced their first RISC-V out-of-order high performance CPU core, the U8 Series Processor IP.
+In 2019, SiFive of Santa Clara, California, announced their first RISC-V out-of-order high performance CPU core, the U8 series.
 SiFive was established specifically for developing RISC-V hardware and began releasing processor models in 2017.
 These included a quad-core, 64-bit (RV64GC) system on a chip (SoC) capable of running general-purpose operating systems such as Linux.

 In July 2019, DAMO Academy, the research arm of Alibaba Group of Hangzhou, China, announced the 2.5 GHz 16-core 64-bit (RV64GC) Xuantie 910 out-of-order processor.
 In October 2021 the Xuantie 910 was released as an open-source design.

 In 2022, Imagination Technologies of Kings Langley, England, announced it had paired its own 64bit Catapult RISC-V core, with its IMG BXE-2-32 GPU, on a SoC, that was validated by Andes Technology.
 The BXE GPU supporting Vulkan 1.2, OpenGL ES 3.x/2.0/1.1, OpenCL 3.0, and Android NN HAL APIs.

 In November 2023, DAMO unveiled three updated processors: the Xuantie C920, Xuantie C907 and Xuantie R910; these processors were aimed at a variety of application areas, including autonomous vehicles, artificial intelligence (AI), enterprise hard drives, and network communications.

 In 2024, SpacemiT, a Chinese company headquartered in Hangzhou, developed their "Key Stone K1", an octa-core 64-bit processor that is available in the BPI-F3 computer, as well as the following other devices: LicheePi 3A, the Milk-V Jupiter, the DeepComputing DC-ROMA LAPTOP II, and the SpacemiT MUSEbook featuring the Bianbu OS operating system.
 The processor is based on the X60 core design, integrates an Imagination Technologies IMG BXE-2-32 graphics unit, and supports the vector extension RVV 1.0.